SwissLife-OSS/Confix/README.md

 ```

 # Repositories
-> This section is still in development.
-You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/6) about this section.
+>  **ℹ️ This section is still in development.
+You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/6) about this section.**

 Confix repositories closely align with the "scope" of a Git repository.
 Meaning that usually you have one repository per git repository.
 In a typical repository, you might find various projects, modules, or packages.
 These can be backend services, workers, shared libraries, frontend applications, etc., each with could have separate configuration.